seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 {% literate_recipe_step intermission="8-16 hours" %}

-{% literate_recipe_step wait="overnight" duration="1m" total_duration="3h" %}
+{% literate_recipe_step wait="overnight" duration="1m" total_duration="1h20m" %}

-Take the dough out of the fridge 2 hours before baking to bring it to room temperature.

-{% literate_recipe_step wait="1h30m" duration="1m" %}

 Preheat oven to 475°F (245°C).
 Put in a dutch oven, with lid, to preheat with the oven.

+When preheated, wait a little extra time to ensure the oven and dutch oven are heated throughout.

 {% literate_recipe_step wait="30m" duration="5m" %}

-Score loaf and place into the dutch oven using your preferred technique.[^4]
+Remove loaf from fridge, score it, and place into the dutch oven using your preferred technique.[^4]

 Optionally, spritz with water to encourage a bubbly, golden crust.